osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 - This is the largest missing piece in the current libOTe code.
 - The current libOTe sender/receiver only run local key-derive and shrink/expand wrappers.
 They do not implement the recursive state machine.
-- This layer should be split by top-level role in libOTe: `LogVoleSender.*` and `LogVoleReceiver.*`.
+- This layer is split by top-level role in libOTe as `LogVoleRingSender.*` and `LogVoleRingReceiver.*`.
 - Helper functions shared by both roles can live in one compact lower-level pair rather than recreating clean-ot's `protocol/backend/spec/type` spread.

 ### CI-VOLE wrapper